 To find out how we can help you, call (888) 498-3023.

-- If you can work and earn enough money to make a living for yourself, you might not be eligible for SSDI or SSI benefits.
+If you can work and earn money to make a living, you might not be eligible for SSDI or SSI benefits:

 - SSDI benefits are for people who have medical/mental conditions that prevent them from working.
 These benefits are available to people who have worked long enough and recently enough to qualify.

 - SSI is for disabled people based on financial need.
 Recipients cannot earn more than a certain amount of money nor possess more than a certain amount of property ($2,000 in Pennsylvania, excluding their home and usually their car) to qualify.

 You can work while receiving Social Security retirement or survivors benefits, however.

 As mentioned above, eligibility for SSI and SSDI is based on your inability to work.
 This is specifically defined by the SSA as a substantial gainful activity, or SGA.
 Earning more than a certain amount of money is deemed engaging in a substantial gainful activity, which would make one ineligible for benefits.
 As of 2020, the substantial gainful activity limit is $1,260 per month for disabled applicants.

 If you earn more than that, you may not be eligible for SSDI.
 There is no limit on unearned income.

 The SSA offers incentives to help people on SSDI or SSI get back to work, without jeopardizing their current benefits.
 These incentives include:

 - A nine-month trial work period where you can still receive full Social Security benefits, regardless of how much money you’re earning, as long as your reporting your work to the SSA.